12th October 2019.

 of Kotravai / Kali.
 The country’s victory is said to be one of the reasons for

 these Navakanda statues.
-It was told that Navakanda statues will be more in the
+It was said that Navakanda statues will be more in the

-regions or the places where the wars happened, during kings rule.
+regions or the places where the wars happened, during the king's rule.
 This was

 historians.
 Some of the Hero stones have inscriptions too, which record the